azadbolour/boardgame/BACKLOG.md

 - Show all cross words found in the UI so user can ascertain their meanings.

-- Start game should tell user who is going first.

-  starting the game ..., bot gets to start and is gearing up ..., you get to start ...

-  Disable after first play.

 - After a game ends, start game should be enabled again.

-- Additional information on the game page: Server name on the UI.
-  Powered by Haskell, or Scala.
-Copyright.
-Build number.

 ## User Suggestions